 Understanding Autism Level 2

 There are around 700,000 people on the autism spectrum in the UK – that’s more than 1 in 100.
 According to the National Autistic Society, if you include their families, autism is a part of daily life for 2.8 million people.
-In fact, in the last thirty years the number of people diagnosed with autism has increased 25 fold.
-This is because of a general increased awareness of autism, improved diagnosis and the inclusion of a wider range of forms of autism, such as Asperger syndrome.
+In fact, in the last thirty years, the number of people diagnosed with autism has increased 25 fold.
+This is because of the general increased awareness of autism, improved diagnosis, and the inclusion of a wider range of forms of autism, such as Asperger syndrome.

 Digital or Paper-based